Life at Samsung Display is a bimonthly introduction of exceptionally talented employees at different campuses around the world.

 Tell us about yourself.

-Tell us more about your life before joining Samsung Display.
+Waking up at 5AM for 13 years sounds impressive!
+Can you tell us more about your life before joining Samsung Display?

 What are your daily responsibilities at Samsung Display?